October 5, 2025

 With templateless extraction, the stack you build once is ready to handle those changes without extra effort.

-At Docxster, we’ve worked to make templateless extraction easy for finance, operations, manufacturing, and logistics teams.
+At Docxster, we’ve worked to make templateless extraction easy for manufacturing and logistics teams

 For years, template-based extraction was the standard.
 It worked when document formats stayed predictable, but that’s no longer the case.
 Vendors use different platforms, rules keep shifting, and formats change faster than templates can keep up.